skinnynoonie/PrimitiveMapping/README.md

-# Bluet
+# PrimitiveMapping
-A simple library to create YAML configurations.
+A simple library that abstracts basic serialized data structures.